 Diesel generator (DG) sets are used by a wide variety of businesses most of the times to provide a backup power source.
 It comes in varying capacities for various businesses that they serve in such as, manufacturing, mining, off-shore platforms, offices, and universities.
 Usually, a 30 kVA single phase DG set is preferred for a small shop while a 2500 kVA DG set is used for a large factory.

 The issue here is that unless the DG set is operated at its optimal load (usually 80% of maximum load) the amount of diesel consumed as opposed to energy produced becomes skewed.
-Sub-optimal load can cause losses up to 75% in revenue.
-Also DG sets start performing sub-optimally when regular maintenance is not done.
+A sub-optimal load can cause losses up to 75% of revenue.
+Also, DG sets start performing sub-optimally when regular maintenance is not done.
 The only way this can be ascertained by the amount of energy being produced, against the diesel consumed.

 Parameters to monitor

 In order to successfully optimize DG set performance, one must monitor a wide variety of parameters.
 Each of these parameters has its own significance in the optimization of the DG set.
 Some of the parameters to be monitored are:

 The load on a DG defines the amount of energy that a DG has to supply.
 Running a DG on less than optimal load causes carbon buildup on inside the engine.
 This results in a reduction of power producing the capacity of the DG.
 Overloading a DG also reduces its efficiency by increasing the wear and tear of the engine and ultimately, reducing the engine’s life.